 A few can’t-miss Carnival highlights

-The festivities officially kick off on January 27th with the opening ceremony, featuring none other than a traditional Festa Veneziana on the water.
+The festivities officially kick off with the opening ceremony, featuring none other than a traditional Festa Veneziana on the water.
 Venice’s infamous Rio de Cannaregio glows as brightly lit structures designed to honor the year’s theme float across the water at nighttime.
 Attendees can enjoy a romantic dinner right on the canal with front row seats to the show, or join the bustling crowd along the sides, eager to get the celebrations started.

 The mask: your most important accessory